2025-26 Academic Catalog

 THEATRE 3143.
 Drafting for Theatre — 3 hrs.

 Project work in drafting for the theatre.
 Lab fee.
-Prerequisite(s): for Theatre majors: THEATRE 1010; THEATRE 1011; THEATRE 1015; or consent of instructor.
+Prerequisite(s): for Theatre majors: THEATRE 1010; THEATRE 1011; or consent of instructor.
 Prerequisite for other students: consent of instructor.
-(Fall)
+(Variable)

 THEATRE 3144.
 Costume Patterning & Draping — 3 hrs.

 Project work in costume pattern development for the theatre.
 Lab fee.
-Prerequisite(s): For Theatre majors: THEATRE 1010; THEATRE 1011; THEATRE 1012 or THEATRE 1015.
+Prerequisite(s): For Theatre majors: THEATRE 1010; THEATRE 1011; THEATRE 1015.
 Prerequisite for other students: consent of instructor.
 (Fall)

 THEATRE 3146.
 Theatrical Painting — 3 hrs.